Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning: More Experimental Results

-Figure \ref{fig:NYUv2-mobilenet-overall} illustrates the attack performance on NYUv2 with MobileNetV2.
-To be consistent with the main paper, we conduct the experiments using different variants of DGBA and the naïve multi-task attacks.
-The x-axis represents the perturbation bound $\epsilon$ ranging from 1 to 15, while the y-axis displays the overall Average Relative Performance (ARP, higher-the-better).
-It is evident that \pjn{} consistently outperforms the baselines.
+Figure \ref{fig:Taskonomy-resnet-overall} illustrates the attack performance on Tiny-Taskonomy with Deeplab-ResNet34.
+To be consistent with the main paper, we conduct the experiments using different variants of \pjn{} and the adapted multi-task attacks.
+The x-axis represents the perturbation bound $\epsilon$ ranging from 1 to 16, while the y-axis displays the overall Average Relative Performance (ARP, higher-the-better).
+Overall, \pjn{} achieves competitive results compared with baselines and always outperforms baselines when the perturbation is small.

-We present the full tables of ARP after the attack of all 25 multi-task models for NYUv2 with Deeplab-ResNet34 in Tables \ref{tab:NYUv2-resnet1-full-4} and \ref{tab:NYUv2-resnet2-full-4}.
-Similarly, Tables \ref{tab:Taskonomy-resnet1-full-4} and \ref{tab:Taskonomy-resnet2-full-4} show the attack results for all 15 multi-task models for Tiny-Taskonomy.
-Overall, \pjn{} achieves 87\% first place (87 out of 100 cases) on NYUv2 and 93.3\% (56 out of 60) on Tiny-Taskonomy, demonstrating the effectiveness of adversarial samples from \pjn{}.
+We present the full tables of ARP after the attack of all 25 multi-task models trained on NYUv2 with Deeplab-ResNet34 for perturbation bound $\epsilon=8$ in Tables \ref{tab:NYUv2-resnet1-full} and \ref{tab:NYUv2-resnet2-full}.
+Similarly, Tables \ref{tab:Taskonomy-resnet1-full} and \ref{tab:Taskonomy-resnet2-full} show the attack results for all 15 multi-task models for Tiny-Taskonomy.
+Overall, \pjn{} achieves 80\% first place (80 out of 100 cases) on NYUv2 and 88.33\% (53 out of 60) on Tiny-Taskonomy, demonstrating the effectiveness of adversarial samples from \pjn{}.